-Irina Shayk Pregnant With Bradley Cooper’s Child, Baby Daddy Helps Forget Ex Cristiano Ronaldo In 2017
+Irina Shayk Pregnant With Bradley Cooper’s Child, Baby Daddy Helps Her Forget Ex Cristiano Ronaldo In 2017

-Irina Shayk, who used to be involved with soccer star Cristiano Ronaldo, is now pregnant with Bradley Cooper’s child and she can’t be more content.
-Being pregnant also means that she gets a break from all the pressures of being a supermodel – being able to eat and dress how she wants!
-With her baby daddy by her side, it looks like Sports Illustrated model is having a great start to spring 2017.
+Irina Shayk, who used to be involved with soccer star Cristiano Ronaldo, is now pregnant with Bradley Cooper’s child, and she couldn’t be more content.
+Being pregnant also means that she gets a break from all the pressures of being a supermodel, and now, she can eat and dress how she wants!
+With her baby daddy by her side, it looks like the Sports Illustrated model is having a great start to spring 2017.

-The pregnant model has been keeping it low key all through her first trimester, not posting any mommy updates or pictures of her growing baby bump.
+The pregnant model has been keeping it low-key all through her first trimester, not posting any mommy updates or pictures of her growing baby bump.
 In fact, she has taken measures to conceal any signs of pregnancy.

 But when the 31-year-old model emerged at a farmers’ market this morning, she was showing signs of a second-trimester mother.